mdo/wtf-forms/index.md

 We wrap the `<select>` in a `<div>` as a wrapper that we can generate custom styles on with CSS's generated content.

-Compared to the previous checkbox and radio button examples, we don't use a `<label>` as a wrapper, as this currently results in unintended behaviour with assistive technologies – for instance, some screen readers will end up reading all `<option>`s contained in the `<select>` as one long label for the form control.
-To still provide label text for assistive technology, we instead use an appropriate `aria-label` attribute.
+Previously, we used a `<label>` as the wrapper, but this can result in unintended behavior with assistive technologies.
+For instance, some screen readers will end up reading all `<option>`s contained in the `<select>` as one long label for the form control.
+To still provide label text for assistive technologies, we instead use an appropriate `aria-label` attribute.

 The `<select>` has quite a few styles to override and includes a few hacks to get things done.
 Here's what's happening: